helmutkemper/iotmaker.docker.builder/doc.md

 #### ImagePull

-English: downloads the image to be mounted. (equivalent to the docker pull image command)
+English: downloads the image to be mounted\. \(equivalent to the docker pull image command\)

-Português: baixa a imagem a ser montada. (equivale ao comando docker pull image)
+Português: baixa a imagem a ser montada\. \(equivale ao comando docker pull image\)

 <details><summary>Example</summary>
 <p>